memgraph/docs/mage/query-modules/python/temporal-graph-networks.md

   * afterward we create a computation graph used by **graph attention layer** or **graph sum layer**
   * final step includes processing of current batch, creating new **interaction or node events**, updating **raw message store** with new **events**

-Process repeats as we get new edges in batch, and after a batch is filled, we forward new edges again to **TGN** and so on...
+The process repeats: as we get new edges in a batch, the batch fills, and the new edges are forwarded to the **TGN** and so on.